devopsengineerDan/Daniel_project/Backup.md

 2.  <meta name="Description" content="Details regarding the website or web application">
 3. HTML Validation
 4. Content is King - Have great content
-5. Key words and Back Links
+5. Key Words and Back Links
 ```